helikon-labs/subvt-backend/subvt-validator-details-server/README.md

 }
 ```

-`unsubscribe_validator_details` RPC method with the subscription id as the only parameter unsubscribes the client from
+`unsubscribe_validatorDetails` RPC method with the subscription id as the only parameter unsubscribes the client from
 the update stream:

 ```
 {
     "id": 1,
     "jsonrpc": "2.0",
-    "method": "unsubscribe_validator_details",
+    "method": "unsubscribe_validatorDetails",
     "params": [1672621751564676]
 }
 ```